Individuals with Disabilities Education Act: Education for Handicapped Children (1975)

 The first legislation to provide relief was the Rehabilitation Act of 1973.

 Congress then enacted the Education for All Handicapped Children Act in 1975 to alleviate the financial burden created by litigation pursuant to the Rehabilitation Act.
 Public schools were required to evaluate children with disabilities and create an educational plan with parent input so as to emulate as closely as possible the educational experience of non-disabled students.
 Students should be placed in the least restrictive environment, one that allows the maximum possible opportunity to interact with non-impaired students.
 Separate schooling may occur only when the nature or severity of the disability is such that instructional goals cannot be achieved in the regular classroom.
 Finally, the law contains a due-process clause that guarantees an impartial hearing to resolve conflicts between the parents of disabled children and the school system.

 The act also required that school districts provide administrative procedures so that parents of disabled children could dispute decisions made about their children's education.
 Once the administrative efforts were exhausted, parents were then authorized to seek judicial review of the administration's decision.

 IDEA (1990)

 In 1990, the Individuals with Disabilities Education Act replaced the EHA in order to place more focus on the individual, as opposed to a condition that individual may have.
 The IDEA also had many improvements on the EHA, such as promoting research and technology development, details on transition programs for students post-high school and programs that educate children in their neighborhood schools, as opposed to separate schools.

-By 2003 only 25% of deaf or blind children were educated at state institutions.
+By 2003, only 25% of deaf or blind children were educated at state institutions.

-As of 2006, more than 6 million children in the U.S. receive special education services through IDEA.
+As of 2006, more than 6 million children in the U.S. received special education services through IDEA.